 Up, Up, and Away! – The Adventures of Thaddeus Lowe

 Once upon a boring Saturday, my husband and I retreated to the Echo Mountain hiking trail located in Alta Dena, California.
-Like most trails around here, it was a good workout, and the views were staggering.
-Then there was the summit, and I didn’t just love it for the view.
-I’ve always believed that somehow, the history finds me.
+The workout and the views left us breathless, but there was so much more.
+I’ve always believed that somehow, history finds me.
 True to form, when I wasn’t even looking for it, I stumbled on some amazing history on that mountain top.
-Right there were the remains of a California mechanical marvel known as the “Railway in the Clouds,” or, the Mt.
+Right on that summit rested the remains of a California mechanical marvel known as the “Railway in the Clouds,” or, the Mt.
 Lowe Railway.

-Lowe earned many distinctions while he floated above the Civil War.
+Lowe earned many distinctions floating above the Civil War.
 He became the first to direct artillery fire from the sky with telegraph and flag signal.
-He also aided in the construction of the first aircraft carrier when McClellan ordered him to take his balloons on the Potomac and spy on the Confederates.
-Another distinction (although perhaps one he didn’t admire as much) was that he became the most shot at man in the war.
-Lowe also had the honor to carry many famous passengers including General George B. McClellan, General Joe Hooker, and General Fitz John Porter.
-His balloons were soon such an asset that he earned the coveted title of “Chief Aeronaut to the Army of the United States.”
+He aided in the construction of the first aircraft carrier when McClellan ordered him to take his balloons on the Potomac.
+He also bragged of being the most shot at man in the war, perhaps one distinction we all could forego.
+Lowe had the honor of carrying many famous passengers including General George B. McClellan, General Joe Hooker, and General Fitz John Porter.
+His balloons became such an asset that he earned the coveted title of “Chief Aeronaut to the Army of the United States.”
 He also gained permission to hire a staff and double the size of his balloon fleet.
 This came with a steady salary and paid contracts.

 In 1913, Thaddeus Lowe went up, up, and away for the final time and passed away.
-So wrapped up the incredible story of an incredible man, and it was all right there at my feet.
+So wrapped up the incredible story of an incredible man, and it all sat right there at my feet.
 Only crumbling foundations and a few rusted rail parts remain on the top of Mt.
 Echo, but that’s not Lowe’s only legacy.
-His hands are all over American history.
-And I got a big piece of that right here in California, on top of the world at Mt.
+His hands are all over American history, and I got a big piece of that right here in California, on top of the world at Mt.
 Echo.